Do you sometimes feel like doormat and constantly asking how to not let people walk all over you? Are you “too nice?”

 This is the most important step of all.
 If you have a low sense of self-worth, you will tend to blindly tolerate anything that comes your way.There comes a time when you have to stop crossing oceans for people who wouldn't even jump puddles for you.
 Click To Tweet

 Don’t confuse it with patience or loyalty.
+There are toxic signs even in relationships that screams out danger.
 Love yourself to the point where you are able to reject anything or anyone unworthy of your time, energy and attention.

 Self Confidence: 40-minute Confidence & Self Esteem Guide by Jimmy Naraine on Udemy